JakubKandra/Ommicom/README.md

 <img width="856" height="280" alt="image" src="https://github.com/user-attachments/assets/818e2efd-67ba-47b1-b266-286e16a48fe0" />
 <img width="856" height="280" alt="image" src="https://github.com/user-attachments/assets/ce83d205-ac03-43cd-aaa6-ac31f7fcb227" />
 <img width="856" height="284" alt="image" src="https://github.com/user-attachments/assets/2a53e366-190d-4f01-9181-a20a58908582" />

+Fluctuation of investment to radio demosntrate a strange bahaviour and the errrors diverge for last two points.
+Removing last two points, fluctuation is consistent with other marketing channels.
+It would be nice to check in dataset, if there is some rational explanation this situation.

 #### 9C.
 Residual diagnostics
 * Plot predicted values, fitted values and its residuals (very simple)